The 12 Best Free Fitness Apps for iPhone to Get Healthier

 Download: C25K 5K Trainer (Free, in-app purchases available)

 8. Nike Training Club

-The app includes personalized workouts based on past routines, which means the more you use it the better it gets at predicting what you’ll want to do next.
-Included are tips from trainers, workouts from beginner to advanced, as well as some celebrity-inspired workouts from the likes of Serena Williams and Michael Jordan.
+The app also includes personalized workouts based on past routines.
+This means the more you use it, the better it gets at predicting what you’ll want to do next.
+Also included are tips from trainers and celebrity-inspired routines.

 9. Fitbit Coach